 Being proficient in a second language can be a major advantage in the job market.
-Some industries and positions specifically require bilingual skills, and it can help you communicate with colleagues in a global organization.
-However, you don’t always need to feature your language skills prominently or even at all.
+Highlighting resume language skills ensures you showcase your abilities effectively.
+Understanding your language proficiency can help you communicate with colleagues in a global organization.
+However, you don’t always need to feature these skills prominently or even at all.
 Your current career objectives and the role determine whether and how to put languages on a resume.

-Learn how to make that decision and how to include languages on your resume if applicable.
+Learn how to make that decision and how to include resume language skills if applicable.

 1. Determine if Foreign Language Skills Are Relevant to the Position

 Your language skills are just a small part of the overall skillset you’ve gained throughout your personal and professional experience.
-But your resume isn’t meant to gather all that information in one comprehensive document.
+Your resume isn’t meant to gather all that information in one comprehensive document.
 Instead, it’s supposed to focus only on those skills you want to apply in your next job.
-If your foreign language skills fall outside that focus, you can leave them off your resume entirely.
+Learn more about what to put on a resume.

 As for English fluency, you can omit that as well because it’s already assumed.
 The only exception is if you are bilingual and want to call that out in your resume introduction (see “Profile” below).
 You can do so with this phrase: Bilingual: Fluent in English and [Language].